 Mental illness runs in my family.

 Addiction and suicide are rife - My fathers side mainly.

 I have his hair.
 And the same blue/grey eyes.
 I wonder if this counts?
 That one day this will be enough to tip me over - and I get to join the ranks of all of those who came before me.

 They grew up in and out of care, my fathers family...Seven institutionalised adults came churning out of the machine after my nan decided that she didn't much like children after all once they'd arrived.
 I can only imagine the damage that did to them all...I can't even begin to imagine how that must have felt.

 We didn't really know what to do with her; the times that my mum had to let her in because she wouldn't go away.
-The occasional cup of tea and stilted, non-sensical conversation and that was that...
-Then off she would go to wherever she went when she wasn't desperately trying to re-connect with her family - and my brother and I would crawl out from behind the sofa.
+The occasional cup of tea and stilted, non-sensical conversation and then that would be that...
+Then off she would go to wherever it was that she went when she wasn't desperately trying to re-connect with her family - and my brother and I would crawl out from behind the sofa.

 She died alone in a bedsit.
 She'd been there for weeks.
 Nobody even knew she was there...or didn't bother to check on her if they did.

 It fills me with shame that she died in this way.
 Her loneliness must have been overwhelming.

 Her brother, my uncle Bill had one row too many with his wife.
 She'd been having an affair.

 It was the final straw.